-Such plantings shall use native plants and a mix of deciduous and evergreen species and may be located within the setback area.
+Such plantings shall use native plants, pollinators, and a mix of deciduous and evergreen species and may be located within the setback area.
 Said vegetative screening shall reach a mature form to effectively screen the installation within five years of installation.
 Planting of the vegetative screen shall be completed prior to final inspection and approval of the solar energy installation.
-A landscape maintenance bond may be required for two (2) growing seasons.
+The applicant shall provide surety (either through escrow account or other form of surety approved by the Planning Board) for a minimum of two (2) growing seasons to ensure that the site is properly revegetated and that the installed stormwater infrastructure is functioning properly.